Tristan-BS/CK_OptionTestProgram/README.md

 ## Feautures
 * Options -> for arguments that are to be passed to the main
-* Logging -> LOG.info for example for great loggin ( not sysout eww )
+* Logging -> LOG.info for example for great logging ( not sysout eww )
 * Help -> If parameter -help is passed, all Options will output

 ## How to pass arguments